oracle/weblogic-kubernetes-operator/documentation/staging/content/security/openshift.md

 title: "OpenShift"
 date: 2019-10-04T08:08:08-05:00
 weight: 7
-description: "OpenShift information for the operator"
+description: "OpenShift information for the operator."
 ---

 #### Security requirements to run WebLogic in OpenShift